JuliaLang/julia/doc/src/manual/arrays.md

 ```

 Sometimes, you want a container (like an array) that would normally participate in broadcast to be "protected"
 from broadcast's behavior of iterating over all of its elements.
-By placing it inside another container
+By placing it inside another container broadcast
-(we suggest [`Fill`](@ref)) broadcast will treat it as a single value.
+will treat it as a single value.
 ```jldoctest
 julia> ([1, 2, 3], [4, 5, 6]) .+ Fill([1, 2, 3])
 ([2, 4, 6], [5, 7, 9])